-Pick by the medium, not the catalogue.
+We size flow meters to the medium being measured.
 Electromagnetic for conductive process water and food-grade duty, vortex for steam and gases, ultrasonic for non-invasive retrofit, Coriolis for mass-flow accuracy, thermal mass for gas audits, turbine for custody transfer.

 Picking a flow meter is mostly about picking the right technology for the medium and the duty.
 The standard answer is electromagnetic because most industrial duties involve conductive liquids and the technology is accurate, has no moving parts, and is forgiving on installation.